 The commentator asserts that the Board's policy ignores a "causation" element of Canon 2, Rule 2.10(A).
 There is no causation element in Canon 2, Rule 2.10(A).
-Canon 2, Rule 2.10(A)

-have had to relive painful memories during Shiue's civil commitment trial.'
+Canon 2, Rule 2.10(A) does not state that a prohibited judicial www.mnbar.org have had to relive painful memories dur- or even who the judge is, in detail.
+The are equally susceptible to prejudice from ing Shiue's civil commitment trial."